52nd International Vocal Competition 's-Hertogenbosch 2018 - Opera | Oratorio

 - Candidates who apply for the Wagner prize will sing one Wagner aria in a separate audition for the Wagner jury.
 They will not sing a Wagner aria in their competition programme for the first round.
 This separate audition will only count for the Wagner prize, not for the decision whether or not the candidate will pass to the semi-finals.

-- 2 Candidates will be selected after the semi-finals to perform the compulsory work of the competition.
+2 Candidates will be selected after the semi-finals to perform the compulsory work of the competition in the Final.